olincollege/night-light/_sources/explanations/datasets.rst.txt

 To estimate the danger of a road, we also need a dataset with information about speed limits per road.
 MassDOT provides a database (updated yearly) with speed limits for most roads in Massachusetts.
 This can be viewed and downloaded at `this link <https://geodot-massdot.hub.arcgis.com/search?groupIds=362562c527bb404884dd1608b4bfdb62>`

+To get a list of traffic lights, which have a correlation with safer crosswalks, we look into BostonMap's GIS.
+Although MassDOT does provide a database for the state of Massachusetts, this is pretty sparse and less useful.
+The dataset used can be found at `this link <https://bostonopendata-boston.opendata.arcgis.com/datasets/boston::traffic-signals/about>`

 Population Density Dataset
 --------------------------